bottledcode/RFC/drafts/function-autoloading.md

 ### spl_autoload

-The `spl_autoload` function will not be updated.
+`spl_autoload`'s second argument will be updated to accept `int|string|null` as the second parameter so that it can use the new callback signature.
-For backwards compatibility,
+If the second parameter is an int, and it is not `SPL_AUTOLOAD_CLASS`, an `Error` is thrown: 'Default autoloader can only load classes.'

-there will be no changes to class autoloading and there will not be a default function autoloader.
+There will not be a default function autoloader.

 ### spl_autoload_call